-- Spray herbicides when there is a little wind (avoid spraying in strong winds); - 2.
-Spray perpendicular to the wind, so that the herbicide is not blown in your face; - 3.
-Spray products from a height of around 50 cm above the rice plants; - Herbicides are poisonous: if they are not used properly they can damage your health, the crop, and the environment.
+- Spray herbicides when there is a little wind, avoid spraying in strong winds; - 2.
+Spray products from a height of about 50 cm above the soil or plants; - Spray with the wind in your back so that the herbicide is not blown in your face; - 4.
+Herbicides are poisonous: if they are not used properly they can damage your health, the crop, and the environment.
 Label them clearly and keep them out of children's reach.